Vicar Water Country Park

 The park has been awarded Green Flag status in recognition of its excellent range of facilities, maintenance standards and opportunities for community involvement.
 The park is also a designated Local Nature Reserve.

-During September and October the main vehicle gate to the park closes at 6pm.
+During the autumn months the main vehicle gate to the park closes at 6pm.

 - large fishing lake and abundant wildlife